cellforcecast/RLSASTTE/README.md

 ```

 ## Main Parameters
-The abbreviations and meanings of RLSASTTE parameters are as follows:
+The parameters of RLSASTTE and their corresponding meanings are as follows:

 ```
 P Input Length